Updated March 31, 2026

 It can be.
 Septic pumping may lean more on service-site liability, tools, and vehicle use, while septic installation can put more weight on contractors equipment, property damage exposure, and on-site customer interaction.
 The right mix varies by how you operate.

 In South Carolina, workers' compensation is required for businesses with 4 or more employees.
-Sole proprietors, partners, agricultural workers, and railroad employees are listed exemptions in the state data provided.
+Sole proprietors, partners, agricultural workers, and railroad employees are listed exemptions.

-If your business uses covered vehicles, South Carolina has a minimum liability requirement of $25,000/$50,000/$25,000.
+If your business uses covered vehicles, South Carolina has a minimum liability requirement for bodily injury and property damage.
 That matters for service trucks, trailers, and the vehicles used to move crews and equipment between jobs.

 Have your services, employee count, vehicle list, service area, and equipment details ready.
 It also helps to note whether you need proof of general liability for a lease, plus any inland marine or commercial auto needs tied to your work.